krenne/cjson/ReadME.md

 Once it is public, any feedback would be appreciated.
 I am not really new to the software devlopment world, but I am not experienced in it either.
 I just kind of dipped my toes into different programming areas over the last three or four years.
 From simple python programs to web development.
 From web development to graphics.
-From there to trying Leetcode and realizing my profound lack of knoweldge on data structures and algorithms.
+From there to trying Leetcode and realizing my profound lack of knowledge on data structures and algorithms.
 I really have much to learn.
 I didn't dedicate enough time to any of those things to actually finish a project...

 So, I've decided that it is about time to finish one.